tendermint/tendermint/docs/architecture/adr-013-symmetric-crypto.md

 In decryption, we read the `algo_name`, and then instantiate a new AEAD with the key.
 Then we call the AEAD's decrypt method on the provided nonce/ciphertext.

-`RegisterSymmetric` allows a downstream user to add their own desired AEAD to the symmetric package.
+`Register` allows a downstream user to add their own desired AEAD to the symmetric package.
 It will error if the AEAD name is already registered.
 This prevents a malicious import from modifying / nullifying an AEAD at runtime.